ellakoa/postcard-poem/content/posts/windswept.md

   Seasons in turn try to tame my tresses gently coaxing with persistent caresses.

-  Warmer months, tie a leafy green scarf which the wind tries to snatch away with a laugh.
+  Warmer months, tie a leafy green scarf, the wind tries to snatch it away with a laugh.

   And as summer turns into autumn browns
   Sprigs of red berries are tied tight to my crown.